anyatarascina/pyRVtest/TUTORIAL.md

         )
 ````
 pyRV.problem takes the following inputs:
 * `cost_formulation`: list of the variables for observed product characteristics.
-In this example, we have defined the cost formulation as:`pyRV.Formulation('0 + sugar', absorb = 'C(firm_ids)' )`.
+In this example, we have defined the cost formulation as `pyRV.Formulation('0 + sugar', absorb = 'C(firm_ids)' )`.
 Here, `0` means no constant.
 To use a constant, one would replace `0` with `1`.
 We are also including the variable `sugar` as an observed cost shifter and this variable must be in the `product_data`.
 Finally `absorb = 'C(firm_ids)'` specifies that we are including firm fixed effects which will be absorbed using [PYHDFE](https://github.com/jeffgortmaker/pyhdfe), a companion package to PyBLP developed by Jeff Gortmaker and Anya Tarascina.
 The variable `firm_ids` must also be in the `product_data`.
 * `instrument_formulation`: list of the variables used as excluded instruments for testing.
-In this example, we have defined the cost formulation as:`pyRV.Formulation('0 + demand_instruments0 + demand_instruments1')`.
-Here, `0` means no constant and this should always be specfied as a 0.
+In this example, we have defined the cost formulation as `pyRV.Formulation('0 + demand_instruments0 + demand_instruments1')`.
+Here, `0` means no constant and this should always be specified as a 0.
 Here, we have an important difference with PyBLP.
 With PyBLP, one specifies the excluded instruments for demand estimation via a naming convention in the product_data: each excluded instrument for demand estimation begins with demand_instrument followed by a number ( i.e., `demand_instrument0`).
 In pyRV, you specify directly the names of the variables in the `product_data` that you want to use as excluded instruments for testing.
 * `model_formulations`: Here the researcher specifies the models that she wants to test.
-There is a built in library of models that the researcher can choose from discussed below.
-Here, we have specified two ModelFormulations and therefore two models to test. the first model is specified as:
-`pyRV.ModelFormulation(model_downstream='bertrand', ownership_downstream='firm_ids')` `model_downstream = 'bertrand'` indicates that retail prices are set according to bertrand.  `ownership_downstream='firm_ids'` specifies that the ownership matrix in each market should be built from the variable `firm_id` in the `product_data`.
+There is a built-in library of models that the researcher can choose from discussed below.
+Here, we have specified two ModelFormulations and therefore two models to test. the first model is specified as `pyRV.ModelFormulation(model_downstream='bertrand', ownership_downstream='firm_ids')` `model_downstream = 'bertrand'` indicates that retail prices are set according to Bertrand.  `ownership_downstream='firm_ids'` specifies that the ownership matrix in each market should be built from the variable `firm_id` in the `product_data`.
 Here, we have another difference with PyBLP.
 In PyBLP, if one wants to build an ownership matrix, there must be a variable called `firm_id` in the `product_data`.
-With pyRV, the researcher can pass any variable in the `product_data` as `ownership_downstream` and from this, the ownership martix in each market will be built
+With pyRV, the researcher can pass any variable in the `product_data` as `ownership_downstream` and from this, the ownership matrix in each market will be built
    (Future Release Note: We are working on adding additional models to this library as well as options for the researcher to specify their own markup function)
 * `product_data`: same as in PyBLP
 * `demand_results`: set to `pyblp_results` which is the name of the variable defining pyblp.solve in the PyBLP code above

-Running the `pyRV.problem` block of code yeilds the following output:
+Running the `pyRV.problem` block of code yields the following output:
 ````
 Dimensions:
 =======================